Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Overcome your fear of heights at this one-of-a-kind attraction near the village of Tsalka.

-The Diamond Bridge is a great day trip from Tbilisi if you want to see one of Georgia’s modern marvels.
+The Diamond Bridge is one of Georgia’s lesser-known modern marvels.
 The “diamond” is a huge glass structure featuring a bar and observation platform.
 It’s suspended over the Dashbashi Canyon.
 It’s also the longest and tallest free-hanging structure in the world (about 780’ long and 900’ high).

 Thrill seekers will enjoy the zipline bicycle rides running parallel to the bridge.
 There’s also a giant three-person swing perched on the edge of the canyon (of course, featuring harnesses).